-Join Simon Allardice for an in-depth discussion in this video Introducing mock objects, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Introducing mock objects, part of Programming Foundations: Test-Driven Development.

 - [Voiceover] Our entire aim in unit testing is to be able…to test pieces of code in isolation.…We're not writing tests that attempt to use…the full application but rather to end up with hundreds,…even thousands, of separate unit tests,…each one testing a single, small part of the system…independently of the others.…Now when the class, the component,…whatever you'd like to call the thing that you're looking at…the current unit under test, when that contains…totally self-contained behavior,…it's quite straightforward to test.…You can create new tests directly for this class…and its methods without caring about…what any of the other classes do…or even if any other classes exist at all.…